nuxt/website-v2/content/en/guides/features/data-fetching.md

 ## Async Data

-Sometimes you just want to fetch data and pre-render it on the server without using a store.
+Sometimes you want to fetch data and pre-render it on the server without using a store.

 `asyncData` is called every time before loading the page component.
 It will be called server-side once (on the first request to the Nuxt app) and client-side when navigating to further routes.
 This method receives [the context](/guides/concepts/context-helpers) as the first argument.
 You can use it to fetch some data and Nuxt.js will automatically merge the returned object with the component data.